 Source: The Digitally-Savvy HCP, Indegene 2021.

-Extending the innovation mindset to market demands making the most of what works and augmenting it with what is needed for changing times.
-As the conventional field rep sales model is rendered suboptimal, life sciences brands need to augment it with a disruptive digital rep equivalence model.
+Extending the innovation mindset to market requires making the most of what works and augmenting it with what is needed for changing times.
+As the conventional field rep sales model has proven less effective with evolving HCP expectations, life sciences brands are increasingly augmenting it with a disruptive digital rep equivalence model.

-Digital rep equivalence leverages data and analytics to deliver the same impact, as a field rep, through a digital-first omnichannel marketing.
-It analyzes the interaction data of millions of HCPs to deliver the same impact as a field rep, while enhancing customer experience at a fraction of the cost.
+Digital rep equivalence leverages data and analytics to deliver the same impact as a field rep through digital-first omnichannel marketing.
+It analyzes the interaction data of millions of HCPs to replicate the effectiveness of in-person engagement while enhancing customer experience at a fraction of the cost.

-An effective digital rep equivalency model is reliant on the core tenets of understanding customers' digital and prescription behavior at the individual level, aligning those behaviors to an omnichannel (not multichannel) strategic plan that maximizes the best of field force and digital capabilities and, finally, is deployed and optimized at the frequent and consistent intervals.
+An effective digital rep equivalence model is built on three core tenets: understanding customers’ digital and prescription behavior at the individual level, aligning those behaviors to an omnichannel strategic plan that maximizes the best of field force and digital capabilities, and deploying and optimizing this plan at frequent, consistent intervals.

 Figure 4.
 Digital Rep Equivalence Understands HCPs, Plans Omnichannel Engagement, and Optimizes Campaigns